jonasoggier/CRM-Tool/README.md

 CRM-Tool
 ========

-A simple CRM tool written in Ruby
+A simple command-line CRM tool written in Ruby.